-Several potential measures (mitigation banks, restoration, and preservation) were considered as a means a means to mitigate for oyster reef impacts and to replace the lost function of existing oyster reef and to reef and to offset the loss of productivity to open bay bottoms (
+Several potential measures (mitigation banks, restoration, and preservation) were considered as a means to mitigate for oyster reef impacts and to replace the lost function of existing oyster reef and to offset the loss of productivity to open bay bottoms (Table 20).

-Table 11).
 Only one potential mitigation measure was carried forward: restoration by placing cultch directly on the bay bottom.